Nothing beats the feeling of waking up in the morning, refreshed and at your best.

 Refrain from alcohol during the time before you head to bed; you may improve your sleep quality and wake up more refreshed.

-3. Carbon Dioxide
+3. Ventilate Excess Carbon Dioxide (CO2)

 What we know about the effects of carbon dioxide on sleep is changing; similar to light exposure, carbon dioxide is more of a recent health concern.